 The BIG IDEA:

-God is pleased when we understand who we are and look to him to find our value and affirmation instead of comparing ourselves to others.
+God is pleased when we understand who we are and look to him to find our value instead of comparing ourselves to others.

-Comparing ourselves with others can lead to discontentment, discouragement, and jealousy if we think we compare negatively to others, or it can lead to pride and self-righteousness when we think we compare favorably.
+Comparison can lead to discontentment, discouragement, and jealousy if we think we compare negatively to others.
+It can also lead to pride and self-righteousness when we think we compare favorably.

-- What I want the group to know and understand: Comparing ourselves to others can rob us of our joy, and cause us to miss out on what God has for us.
+- KNOW: Comparing ourselves to others can rob us of joy, and cause us to miss out on what God has for us.

-- What I want the group to experience: Peace and contentment instead of jealousy or envy.
+- EXPERIENCE: Peace and contentment instead of jealousy or envy.

-- How I want the group to respond: By living out of our identity in Christ — choosing to find our worth in what God says is true about us, not in comparing ourselves to others.
+- DO: Choose to find our worth in what God says is true about us instead of comparing ourselves to others.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!